gesape/AutoStatsQ/README.md

 - To compute synthetic data a pre-calculated GF database can be downloaded using `fomosto`.
 For instance, `fomosto download kinherd global_2s` from the pyrocko environment. https://greens-mill.pyrocko.org/
 - for new interactive test: [Grond](https://pyrocko.org/grond/docs/current/) (from the pyrocko suite of applications).

-Tested on Ubuntu 16.04 and openSUSE, using matplotlib version 1.5.1 and gmt version 5.4.2 (Wessel et al., 2013).
+Tested on Ubuntu 16.04 and openSUSE, using matplotlib version 1.5.1 (Hunter 2007) and gmt version 5.4.2 (Wessel et al., 2013).
 AutoStatsQ cannot run with gmt version 6.

 To install gmt 5 from source, if your package manager only installs gmt 6, you can follow these instructions: